anshu-dev/filestage-test/README.md

 3. I have handled the exceptions on api calls and handled in the logger as well.
 # Bug:
 1. Completed field is not updating in the backend although the api is working fine.
-(Their is change in backend where we are updating todos their was wrong collection name is used we have fixed with right one)
+`Their is change in backend where we are updating todos their was wrong collection name is used we have fixed with right one`

+# Fixed Docker compose issue
+1. we have created the bridge by adding -
+    `networks:
+      filestage-app:
+        driver: bridge`
+  this in `service`.

+2. we have added this
+      networks:
+            - filestage-app
+ in our `api` and `frontend`

+3. we have added this
+      networks:
+            - filestage-app
+ in our `api` and `frontend`

+4. Auditing package dependencies for security vulnerabilities `npm audit`
+  `npm audit fix`